 What does training for bike tours really mean?
 The week-end warrior smash fest, one day hit outs, just won’t cut it anymore!
 Now is the time to change from riding a bike to becoming a bike rider!

-Training for bike tours is about regular outings, 3 or 4 times per week, quality endurance rides 3+hours would be the ideal preparation for those experiencing Tour de France Cycling Tours in 2017.
-Look no further than the roads of the Algarve, Southern Portugal to prepare for your bike tours, with over 30 challenging & epic 4 hour routes available you can understand why it’s Europe’s Secret Cycling Destination.
-It’s certainly not Majorca or Tenerife it is a natural riding arena, flat, undulating and climbs (900m) the ideal combination for preparing you to be a bike tour rider.
+Training for bike tours is about regular outings, 3 or 4 times per week, quality endurance rides 3+hours would be the ideal preparation for those experiencing Tour de France, Giro d’Italia, Vuelta Espana Cycling Tours.
+Look no further than the roads of the Algarve and Serra Estrela, Portugal to prepare for your bike tours, with over 30 challenging & epic 4 hour routes available you can understand why it’s Europe’s Secret Cycling Destination.
+It’s certainly not Majorca or Tenerife it is a natural riding arena, flat, undulating and climbs (900m) and Mountains (2000m) the ideal combination for preparing you to be a bike tour rider.

 Training for bike tours ‘Bread & Butter’ rides or should we say ‘Sun & Shine’ rides leave Portimao on the small chain-ring, following the Arade River, heading inland towards the Monchique mountain range.
 Not straight to the summit of Foia (900m) which is a popular amateur cyclist option, it’s one of the other 8 great climbs today!
 Why not just head straight to the climb you ask, it’s the balance that makes a great tour rider, an hour of undulating traffic-free roads puts us in the groove, intriguing landscape and reservoirs make the hours feel like minutes.